seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **LUCIO**
 *\[Aside to ISABELLA]*
-You had marr’d all else.
+You had marr'd all else.

 **ISABELLA**
 Not with fond shekels of the tested gold,